 In January 2017, Royal & Sun Alliance Insurance PLC joined the growing list of organisations to be fined by the Information Commissioner’s Office (ICO) for a breach of the data protection laws that led to the loss of personal information for nearly 60,000 customers.

-In October 2014, the Ministry of Justice joined the growing list - which includes North East Lincolnshire Council - of organisations to be fined by the Information Commissioner's Office (ICO) for breaching data protection laws.
-Nick Banks, head of EMEA and APAC for mobile security at Imation, explains what businesses can learn from this security breach
+Nick Banks, head of EMEA and APAC for mobile security at Imation, explains what businesses can learn from this security breach:

-The large penalty makes this case notable, but unfortunately the situation from which the breach arose is not uncommon.
+The sheer size of the data loss makes this case notable, but unfortunately the situation from which the breach arose is not uncommon.

-Some organisations choose to combat this issue by blocking the use of portable memory devices altogether, but these restrictions make it difficult for staff to do their jobs.
+Some organisations choose to combat this issue by blocking the use of portable hard drives and USB memory devices altogether, but these restrictions make it difficult for staff to do their jobs.
 So, how can organisations keep data secure without harming productivity?